VictoriaKachenya/rsschool-cv/cv.md

 - Phone: +375 29 530-41-41
 - E-mail: victoriakachenya@gmail.com
 - GitHub: VictoriaKachenya
+- Discord: Victoria Kachenia (@KVictoria)

 ## About me

 _I am 26 years old.
-I'm a lawer, but now I'm in maternity leave.
-I disappointed in my sphere a little bit, so I desided to change my profession.
-I watched a lot of videos on Youtube about IT specialties in particular Front-end developers.
-This all interested me.
-My husband inspired me to take this course.
-He was studing independently and now successfully he is working as a programmer._
+I am a lawyer, but I am currently on maternity leave.
+I was a little disappointed in my field, so I decided to change my profession.
+I've watched a lot of Youtube videos about IT specialties, in particular about Front-end developers.
+All this interested me.
+I really want to get skills which help me in the futute to find a lovely job.
+By the way, my husband inspired me with his example.
+He was studing by himself, and now successfully he is working as a programmer.
+Also I have a hobby.
+I knit toys in my free time._

+## Skills

+- HTML
+- CSS (basic)
+- Java Script (in process)

+## Education

+- University: BSU, law faculty

+## Code Example